mieweb/docs/content/functions/injection-immunization-management/injection-tab-with-chirp-interface.md

 Click the Add buttons to move the immunization in the **Updates** column into {{% system-name %}} **(Patient Record column)**.

-Click the *Trashcan icon* on the right side of the **Patient Record** column to DELETE this immunization from {{% system-name %}} .
+Click the Trashcan icon on the right side of the **Patient Record** column to DELETE this immunization from {{% system-name %}} .

 When all updates are completed, click the **SAVE** button to save all updates.

 ![](../injection-tab-with-chirp-interface.assets/355f3de457b590a86e7d2c031545f127.png)

-For users on RC202403 and newer a new system setting (E-Chart/Chirp/Smoothie on Delete Warning) can be enabled.
+For systems on 03-2024RC and newer a new system setting (E-Chart/Chirp/Smoothie on Delete Warning) can be enabled.
 Simply enter a "warning message" in the Current Value field.
-Any text/words typed into the 'value' field (of this system setting) will be displayed to end users as a message when 'delete' from patient record is used on/doing updates on the Injection History query screen.
+Any text/words typed into the 'value' field (of this system setting) will be displayed to end users as a message when 'delete' from the patient record is used on/doing updates on the Injection History query screen.

 ![](../injection-tab-with-chirp-interface.assets/8b58023881eea5667b0ced22f6ff149e.png)

 ## The Get Updates Link for CHIRP Immunization Interface

-If your system is interfaced bi-directionally with an injection program example: CHIRP *(Children and Hoosiers Immunization Registry Program* in Indiana), users will see a **_Get Updates_** link on the MAR/Injections tab.
+If your system is interfaced bi-directionally with an injection program example: CHIRP (Children and Hoosiers Immunization Registry Program in Indiana), users will see a **Get Updates** link on the MAR/Injections tab.

 ![](../injection-tab-with-chirp-interface.assets/1a97978d40024ca51acdab7b5b864920.png)

-The **_Get Updates_** link will query the bidirectional interface for the most up to date results on the selected patient.
+The **Get Updates** link will query the bidirectional interface for the most up to date results on the selected patient.

 Once the query has been run and no updates are available, a message will display to indicate this.